Chheung/form-wizard/solution.md

 ### - Have a nice validations at each pages to make sure users will not be seeing false data or invalid modified data.

-### - No over engineering, despite having alot of UX in mind for this form wizard, I will not over engineer it too much ( such as move every input, radio button, button, into components... etc)
+### - No over engineering, despite having alot of UX in mind for this form wizard, I will not over engineer it too much ( such as notification banner on error, move every input, radio button, button, into components... etc)

 <br>